rustfs/rustfs.com/README.md

 - Support dark mode and responsive design
 - Follow shadcn/ui component standards

+### ⚠️ CRITICAL: Style and Structure Protection

+**🚨 ABSOLUTE RULE: Do NOT modify styles or structure unless explicitly specified!**

+- **NEVER change existing CSS classes, layout structure, or component design**
+- **NEVER simplify complex components or remove visual elements**
+- **NEVER replace custom components with basic UI components**
+- **NEVER modify animations, transitions, or interactive behaviors**
+- **NEVER change responsive design or dark mode implementations**

+**When making changes:**
+- ✅ Only modify what is explicitly requested
+- ✅ Preserve ALL existing styles, animations, and interactions
+- ✅ Keep complex layouts and visual hierarchies intact
+- ✅ Maintain all custom component implementations

+**This rule applies to ALL development tasks, including:**
+- Internationalization updates
+- Bug fixes
+- Feature additions
+- Code refactoring
+- Performance optimizations

+**Violation of this rule will result in immediate rollback and review.**

 ### Internationalization

 - All user interface text uses Chinese